Worldline description of a bi-adjoint scalar and the zeroth copy: Introduction

-Seeds of color/kinematic relations, and corresponding double copy structure that reproduces gravity amplitudes from the gauge theory ones, can be traced back to the origin of string theory, when it was noticed that the Veneziano amplitude (an open-string scattering amplitude) could be related in a simple way to the Virasoro-Shapiro amplitude (a closed-string amplitude).
+Seeds of color/kinematic relations, and corresponding double copy structure that reproduces gravity amplitudes from the gauge ones, can be traced back to the origin of string theory, when it was noticed that the Veneziano amplitude (an open-string scattering amplitude) could be related in a simple way to the Virasoro-Shapiro amplitude (a closed-string amplitude).
 Open strings give rise to gauge fields while closed strings give rise to gravitons, so one notices a signal of the gauge/gravity relations \cite{Kawai:1985xq}.
 The string results were obtained and interpreted in a first quantized picture.
 Similarly, in this paper we wish to investigate the color/kinematic relations using a first quantized approach to particle theory \cite{Schubert:2001he}.

 Thus, after some preliminary considerations, we construct a worldline action for the bi-adjoint particle, paying attention to the realization of its color degrees of freedom.
+The traditional approach is to use a matrix-valued particle action, whose matrix indices act directly on the indices of the wave-function, defined ab-initio to have multiple components which correspond to the color degrees of freedom of the particle\footnote{Strictly speaking, as long as the color is not gauged, one should name them flavor degrees of freedom, but we keep with the current terminology.}.
+This approach requires a path ordering prescription for the path integral quantization, as in \cite{Bastianelli:1992ct} where worldline methods were employed to compute trace anomalies.

-We first consider the set-up described in \cite{Bastianelli:2013pta, Bastianelli:2015iba}, and used further in \cite{Ahmadiniaz:2015xoa}, where color variables are coupled to a worldline $U(1)$ gauge field with an additional discrete Chern-Simons coupling.
+An alternative approach is to introduce color variables, using the set-up described in \cite{Bastianelli:2013pta, Bastianelli:2015iba, Ahmadiniaz:2015xoa}, where color variables are coupled to a worldline $U(1)$ gauge field which carries an additional Chern-Simons term.
 The gauge field implements a projection to the desired representation of the symmetry group assigned to the particle.
+The choice of the representation is obtained by tuning the Chern-Simons coupling to a suitable discrete value.
 A form of this projection was described also in \cite{DHoker:1995uyv}, and later recognized to arise from the coupling to a $U(1)$ gauge field.
-The projection mechanism was seen at work in the worldline path integral treatments of differential forms \cite{Bastianelli:2005vk, Bastianelli:2011pe, Bastianelli:2012nh}, and then extended to color degrees of freedom in \cite{Bastianelli:2013pta}.
-On the other hand, worldline auxiliary color variables had been introduced originally much earlier \cite{Balachandran:1976ya, Barducci:1976xq}.
+The projection mechanism was seen at work in the worldline path integral treatments of differential forms \cite{Bastianelli:2005vk, Bastianelli:2011pe, Bastianelli:2012nh}, and extended shortly afterwards to color degrees of freedom \cite{Bastianelli:2013pta}.
+Further extensions have been discussed in \cite{Corradini:2016czo, Edwards:2016acz}.
+On the other hand, worldline color variables had been introduced originally much earlier \cite{Balachandran:1976ya, Barducci:1976xq}.